Three Day Program at Kangaroobie

 On arrival at Kangaroobie the group will be welcomed with an introductory talk from the owners, Matt and Sophie Bowker and afternoon tea.

-Time will be allowed for settling in and exploring around the camp before going on an orientation walk.
+Time will be allowed for settling in and exploring around the camp before going on an orientation walk or hike to the beach.

 Night activities – after dinner we head off for a night walk.